markandrus/ts/Readme.md

 ==
 `ts` stands for "time sheet" or "time slips", after [Sage Timeslips](http://www.sagetimeslips.com), though `ts` is not related to Sage.

+## Purpose
+`ts` generates a timesheet in a format intended to be simple to pass to a program like `gnuplot`, so that eventually you can visualize your work data, realize how long you sit in front of your computer, etc.

 ## Usage
 `ts` is intended to be used at work.
 While at work, I might issue commands as follows: